 Human rights economics

-Many human rights advocates now engage with economic policy as a necessary part of their work.
+It starts from the observation that many human rights advocates engage with economic policy as a necessary part of their work.
 Their conceptual frameworks vary, however, as do the human rights-based entry points to economics-related work.

 In contrast, feminist approaches have developed a clearly-defined framework for analyzing the economy such that ‘feminist economics’ is now a respected field, applied by policymakers.
-Similarly, environmentalists refer to ‘environmental economics’ to ensure that challenges such as water quality, toxic substances and climate change are tackled in economic thinking.
+Similarly, ecologists refer to ‘ecological economics’ to ensure that challenges such as water quality, toxic substances and climate change are tackled in economic thinking.

 About Caroline Dommen